kayleyseow/Ultimate-Tic-Tac-Toe/Project Files/ProjectLog.md

 # Project Log
 **A log of our progress on this project.**
+#### 1/13/2021
+- Discord vc over office hours to finalize project and presentation
+- Vincent pushed final commented code in `welcome.cpp`, Kayley renamed file to `ultimateTicTacToe.cpp`
+- Kayley renamed repository from `CPP-Project` to `Ultimate-Tic-Tac-Toe`
+- Presentation and code sent to Hoffman, we should be set!
 #### 1/12/2021
 - We had an hour long Discord vc and started getting the finishing touches done on our project
 - Tiffany and Ellen worked on the presentation, waiting until Hoffman gets back to us for the design document
+  - Update: no design document needed
 - Vincent (Crystal) worked on the final code and formatting
 - Kayley worked on organizing all of the files into folders and cleaning up the repository
-  - Had to switch to glitch because in the middle Atom stopped connecting to the repository
+  - Had to switch to glitch because in the middle of organizing Atom stopped connecting to the repository
 #### 1/11/2021
 - Vincent continued to work on our huge compiled file
 #### 1/10/2021